5716/5716/README.md

 Here are some of the projects I've worked on:

 - [Project 1: Emoji Flip](https://5716.github.io/emojiflip/): Emoji Flip is a simple emoji matching game built with HTML, CSS, and JavaScript.
-- [Project 2: 9bitgame](#): "PlayStation 1 Online Emulator is a web-based platform that allows users to play classic PS1 games directly in their browsers.
-Built with HTML, CSS, and JavaScript, this project combines nostalgia with modern web technologies, making it easy to relive the gaming experience without any downloads."
+- [Project 2: 9bitgame](#): PlayStation 1 Online Emulator is a web-based platform that allows users to play classic PS1 games directly in their browsers.
+Built with HTML, CSS, and JavaScript, this project combines nostalgia with modern web technologies, making it easy to relive the gaming experience without any downloads.
 - [Project 3: Portfolio](#): Still Working on.

 ## 📫 Connect with Me